acorrenson/mcmu/README.md

 ## Usage

-Using Mcmu is really simple.
-All you have to do is provide a `.input` file containing the description of a transition model as well as its specification.
+Using Mcmu is simple.
+All you have to do is provide a `.model` file containing the description of a transition system and its specification.

 ### Syntax of inputs

-Input files describe a transition system and its formal specifications.
+Input files describe a transition system and its specification.
 The states of the system are represented as positive integers.
 Propositions and actions are represented with strings.

 ```scheme